 Long-range missiles can explode overhead and litter an area with anti-armor submunitions that try to explode through whatever they fall upon.
-High-flying aircraft can drop munitions which float downward until an infrared sensor acquires a target, and the new Brilliant Anti-Tank (BAT) munitions seek out loud engines.
+High-flying aircraft can drop munitions which float downward until an infrared sensor acquires a target, and the Brilliant Anti-Tank (BAT) munitions seek out loud engines.
 New RF seeking mortar rounds are a threat.
-Finally, a simple shoulder-launched RPGs can be fired downward from tall buildings or cliffs.
+Finally, a simple shoulder-launched RPGs can be fired downward from tall buildings, trees, or cliffs.
 Some tankers dismiss "top-attack" threats because these munitions usually miss their targets.
 However, the long-range of artillery and 120mm mortars allow "top attack" munitions to devastate armored units if only 10% of rounds hit a tank.

 One solution is to add armor to a tank's topside, but this is very costly and will increase a tanks' weight by 20%.
-The Russians have resorted to sticking small reactive "exploding armor" plates on the turret.
+The Russians and Israelis resorted to sticking small reactive "exploding armor" plates on the turret.
 This provides some protection, but is dangerous to anyone outside the tank.
 The ideal solution is to use "armor spacing" in a major way by adding a steel canopy over tank turrets.
-A large plate of steel about a half inch thick can be mounted 3-feet above the top of the tank turret, like a canopy.
+A large plate of steel about a half inch thick can be mounted 3 ft. above the top of the tank turret, like a canopy.
 A simple design may resemble a large four-leg kitchen table welded to the turret. (below) The one drawback that the rear area becomes exposed as the turret turns.

-Another option is a "diving board" attached to two heavy beams protruding from the rear of the tanks (below).
+Another option is a "diving board" attached to two heavy beams protruding from the rear of the tank (below).
 This design keeps the rear covered, but requires heavy support beams and does not allow the turret to rotate 360 degrees.
 It may have hinges to allow them to swing away from the rear area to allow engine replacement.

 Curtains will also confuse pilots using millimeter wave radar or infrared imagers as a faint tank image can no longer be recognized after the curtain drops.
 These curtains may be "furry" to absorb laser light.
 Fur coats absorb around 80% of laser light as it is bounced around the fibers.
 Try this at home with a laser pointer.
 Furry curtains may cause incoming laser spot guided munitions like Hellfire to lose track of the laser reflection.
 Since curtains will not extend to cover the front of the tank, that can be targeted, but that is where tank armor is thickest.
 A final advantage is that curtains provide an instant tent for anyone who climbs aboard the tank while parked to escape the weather.